Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: Related Work

-Many studies used incentive mechanisms to encourage organizations to participate in training since the performance of cross-silo FL is affected by organizations' behaviors.
-Tang et al. formulated a social welfare maximization problem and proposed an incentive mechanism for cross-silo FL to address the organization heterogeneity and the public goods characteristics\cite{tang2021incentive}.
-Many incentive mechanisms based on auction\cite{tang2018multi}, contract\cite{zhao2018dynamic,feng2019joint}, and pricing\cite{shao2019multimedia} were proposed for FL.
-Unfortunately, they cannot be adapted to the cross-silo FL.
-First of all, most of the existing incentive mechanisms focus on encouraging more clients to participate in FL, instead of improving the performance of the global model from the perspective of social welfare.
-Secondly, the global model in cross-silo FL has the non-exclusive nature of public goods, leading to potential free-riding behaviors, which is not considered in the existing incentive mechanisms.
+However, the application of incentive mechanisms in cross-silo FL scenario still faces many challenges.
+First of all, most of the existing incentive mechanisms focus on encouraging more organizations to participate in cross-silo FL, instead of improving the performance of the global model from the perspective of the social welfare.
+Secondly, the global model in cross-silo FL has the non-exclusive nature of public goods, leading to potential free-riding behaviors, which is rarely considered in the existing research.
 Last but not least, current incentive mechanisms usually require participants or servers to spend additional computing resources.
 As a result, complex designs and additional computing costs can bring a burden on the organizations.

-Recently, Zhang et al. explored the long-term participation of organizations in cross-silo FL by deploying a game theory approach\cite{zhang2022enabling}, where a strategy and an algorithm were displayed for organizations to reduce free riders and increase the amount of local data for global training.
-However, the proposed algorithm requires extra information interactions between the organizations and server, which leads to the risk of information leakage.

-In light of the above analysis, the following aspects distinguish our work from the existing approaches.
+In light of the above analysis, our work is distinct with the existing approaches in the following aspects.
 First, our study reveals the social dilemma in the cross-silo FL.
-Second, we are committed to improving the final performance of the FL model, namely the social welfare.
-Moreover, we adopt the MMZD strategy without additional cost to control the maximum value of social welfare, and we use the MMZD alliance to further expand the ability to control the maximum value of social welfare.
+Second, we are committed to directly maximizing the social welfare to overcome the social dilemma.
+Moreover, we adopt the MMZD strategy without additional cost to control the maximum value of the social welfare.
+Furthermore, we use the MMZDA to further expand the ability to control the maximum value of the social welfare.